 The methods used by officers to address these issues regularly include strategies that deal with the underlying problems of the community.
 This approach has begun a partnership between the department and each neighborhood that is working toward preventing crime and ensuring a high quality of life for the community.

-The Village is divided into eight beat patrols, named Lincoln 1, 2, 4, 6, & 8.
-Click below tabs for maps of each beat.
-Officers are assigned to each beat during their shifts.
+The Village is divided into eight beat patrols named Lincoln 1, 2, 4, 6, & 8.
+Officers are assigned to each beat or reporting area during their shifts.